Poorvi551/CorePython__PentagonSpace/README.md

   Source Code files in repo -  >> intinput.py

-  Greater than program using input statements and condition statements.
+* Greater than program using input statements and condition statements.

+   * Source Code files in repo -  >> intinput.py